outfox/fennecs/fennecs.tech/docs/Queries/Query.Raw.md

+# `Query.Raw`
-# `Query.Raw` and `Query.Raw<U>`
+# `Query.Raw<U>`

+For those times when a hammer isn't enough.
+Or a bus.
+Or a train.

-## Process Component data as whole memory blocks.
+## Process entire Memory blocks

 Your code controls how and where.
 Maximum power, maximum responsibility.
 _(in reality, `Memory<T>` is quite easy to use in C#, but can be more difficult to debug!)_

-Especially for [blittable Component types](https://learn.microsoft.com/en-us/dotnet/framework/interop/default-marshalling-behavior#default-marshalling-for-value-types), working all of them in a single memory region can be a powerful tool when interacting with drivers, networks, or game engines.
+Especially for [blittable Component types](https://learn.microsoft.com/en-us/dotnet/framework/interop/default-marshalling-behavior#default-marshalling-for-value-types), being able to refer to all of them an a single memory region can be a powerful utility when interacting with drivers, networks, or game engines.

 ::: danger :neofox_solder_googly: DANGER!
 Memory marshaling and multithreading are POWER TOOLS!